 Unfortunately, as is now par for the course, political tribalism — not legitimate policy concerns — has encouraged the political left to protest a tax plan that‘s poised to benefit every income bracket and over 85 percent of Americans.

 The political theater got really out of hand shortly before the House passed its version of the bill.
-That’s when House Minority Leader Nancy Pelosi (D-California) went so far as to warn the reform would “literally” represent “the end of the world.”
+That’s when House Minority Leader Nancy Pelosi (D-California) went so far as to warn the reform would “literally” represent “.”

 Progressive opponents of the tax plan are outraged that corporations and the wealthy might be able to keep a little more of the money they earn.
-Never-mind that the rest of us will enjoy proportionately larger cuts to our taxes than will the top “one percent.”
+Never-mind that the rest of us will enjoy to our taxes than will the top “one percent.”

 But what about those social and economic goals progressives have been claiming as their priorities?